sangres.com sangres.com

-Great Basin National Park, Nevada
+Great Basin National Park

-Great Basin National Park encompasses about 120 square miles of land and is home to 13,063-foot glacier-carved Wheeler Peak, 5,000-year-old bristlecone pines, the beautiful Lehman Caves (formerly a National Monument, now part of the National Park), and the six-story-high Lexington Arch, a rare, above-ground limestone arch.
+Great Basin National Park encompasses about 120 square miles of land and is home to 13,063-foot glacier-carved Wheeler Peak, 5,000-year-old bristlecone pines, the beautiful Lehman Caves (formerly a National Monument, now part of the National Park), and the six-story-high Lexington Arch: a rare, above-ground limestone arch.

 When I was growing up, I was taught that the Great Basin was a vast, barren desert.
 All the precipitation that occurs in the Great Basin either evaporates, sinks into the ground or flows into local (mostly saline) lakes.
 No water leaves this region and flows to the ocean.
 Pyramid Lake, the Humboldt Sink and Great Salt Lake are some of the larger "drains" in this 200,000 square mile area that covers most of Nevada, half of Utah and sections of Califonia, Oregon, Idaho, and Wyoming.
 Great Basin National Park preserves a small concentration of some of the "best" representative features of the larger "Great Basin Region."